654wak654/aoc/README.md

 # aoc
-Repo to keep my advent of code (https://adventofcode.com/) solutions
+Repo to share my [advent of code](https://adventofcode.com/)) solutions with friends